craftercms/docs/source/system-administrators/devcontentops-toolkit/index.rst

       ➜  ./crafter-cli add-environment
       Usage: crafter-cli add-environment --password [--config=path] -e=<environment>
                                       [-p=<profile>] -u=<url> --username=<username>
-      Adds the configuration to connect to Crafter CMS --config=path         The folder to store configurations
+      Adds the configuration to connect to CrafterCMS --config=path         The folder to store configurations
         -e, --environment=<environment>
                                   The name of the environment